-Debt and pension liabilities are high for a state.
-On a combined basis, the burden of tax-supported debt and net pension liability for employees and teachers equaled 20.2% of personal income, well above the 6% median for U.S. states as of Fitch's 2017 state pension update report, which recalculates reported net pension liabilities using a 6% return assumption per Fitch's "U.S. Public Finance Tax-Supported Rating Criteria."
+Debt and net pension liabilities are high for a state.
+On a combined basis based on fiscal 2017 data, the burden of tax-supported debt and net pension liability for employees and teachers equaled 20.1% of personal income, well above the 6% median for U.S. states as of Fitch's 2018 state pension update report.
+Fitch recalculates reported net pension liabilities using a 6% return assumption per its "U.S. Public Finance Tax-Supported Rating Criteria."

-As of June 30, 2018, and incorporating the new money portion of the current sale, the Commonwealth's tax-supported debt equals a comparatively high 9.3% of 2017 personal income, including sales tax-backed obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and annual contract assistance commitments that support the Massachusetts Department of Transportation.
-The GO bonds represent the majority of outstanding debt.
+Fitch estimates the Commonwealth's tax-supported debt as of Oct.
+31, 2018 at a comparatively high 8.8% of 2017 personal income, including sales tax-backed obligations of the Massachusetts Bay Transportation Authority and the Massachusetts School Building Authority and annual contract assistance commitments that support the Massachusetts Department of Transportation.
+GO bonds represent the majority of outstanding debt.
 The comparatively high direct debt level is partially explained by the Commonwealth's above-average role in funding local government capital needs, relative to most other states.
 Fitch expects direct debt to remain high for a U.S. state but still manageable.

-As of their June 30, 2017 financial reports, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 67.2% and 54.3% of their total pension liabilities, respectively, based on their 7.5% discount rate assumptions.
+As of their June 30, 2017 financial reports, pension systems covering state employees and teachers (except in the City of Boston) held fiduciary assets covering 67.2% and 54.3% of their total pension liabilities, respectively, based on the 7.5% discount rates used at the time.
+The Commonwealth since then has lowered the rate further, to 7.35%.
 At Fitch's more conservative 6% return assumption, ratios would fall to 56.6% and 46.3%, respectively.
 Some pension reforms have been undertaken, including shifting to more conservative assumptions while maintaining a statutorily closed amortization target for achieving full funding in 2040.
 Currently, the Commonwealth expects contributions to rise 8.9% per year until the projected date of full prefunding, in fiscal 2036.
-The Commonwealth carries an OPEB liability for state employees but not local teachers, measuring \$19.4 billion net of a small amount of prefunding built in recent years, including from tobacco settlement and excess capital gains collections; the net OPEB liability measures 4.3% of 2017 personal income.
+The Commonwealth carries an OPEB liability for state employees, but not local teachers, measuring \$19.4 billion net of a small amount of prefunding built in recent years, including from tobacco settlement and excess capital gains collections; the net OPEB liability measures 4.3% of 2017 personal income.